Monday.com Review 2026: Is It Worth It for Your Small Business?

 Step 2: Choose a Template Browse the template library and select one matching your primary use case.
 Project management, marketing campaign tracking, CRM, and content calendar templates are popular starting points.
 Templates give you a working structure you can customize rather than building from scratch.

 Step 3: Invite Your Team Add team members and assign them to your first board.
-Monday.com sends email invitations automatically, and new users can jump in immediately with minimal training thanks to the intuitive interface.
+Monday.com sends email invitations automatically.
+Expect some onboarding friction—while the basic board interface is approachable, features like automations, integrations, and the new AI tools take time to learn.

 Step 4: Set Up Your First Automation Once you're comfortable with the basics, create your first automation.
 Start simple: "When status changes to Done, notify me in Slack."
-This introduces the automation system without complexity.
+This introduces the automation system without overwhelming your team.

 Step 5: Customize Your Views Experiment with different views—switch between Table, Kanban, and Timeline to see which works best for your team.
 Different team members can use different views on the same board.